 |Aggregation Frequency||Wall Clock Time Savings (minutes)||Validation F1|

 In this case, we can see that even a fairly aggressive aggregation frequency of 10 maintains validation performance and gives us perfect training scaling in going from 1 to 2 GPUs.
-The result for an aggregation frequency of 100 is included to show that, even though wall clock time speedup has reached the point of diminishing returns, RAdam is robust enough to perform reasonably well even in extreme circumstances.
+The example with aggregation frequency 100 is included to show that even though wall clock time speedup has reached the point of diminishing returns, RAdam is robust enough to perform reasonably well even in extreme circumstances.
 Realistically, we’d recommend testing aggregation frequencies under 16 to improve wall clock training time while not sacrificing model performance.

 We have come a long way, employing Determined’s distributed training capability to reduce BERT for SQuAD training time from nearly 7 hours on a single GPU to under an hour on 8 GPUs attached to a single machine.